Microsoft Partners with Minnie’s

-Launched this fall, Microsoft’s NTA program provides U.S. nonprofits that serve Black and African American communities with transformative technical solutions that will allow organizations to scale their work and increase the impact on the communities they serve.
+Launched this fall, Microsoft’s NTA program provides U.S. nonprofits that serve Black and African American communities with transformative technology solutions that will allow organizations to scale their work and increase the impact on the communities they serve.
 Under the grant, Minnie’s Food Pantry will receive licenses for Microsoft Azure and Microsoft Business 365 Business Premium for its staff, consulting services, and a host of technological resources aimed at strengthening its data infrastructure.

 “Our communities are where we live, work, study, play – so we need to devote the necessary resources to improving them,” said Microsoft’s NTA Program Manager Darrell Booker.
 “Our goal is to bring awareness to these nonprofits that technology should not be a barrier.
-It’s a necessity and it’s available and through embracing it, you can have the biggest impact possible.”
+It’s a necessity, and it’s available, and through embracing it, you can have the biggest impact possible.”

 Minnie’s Food Pantry adult classes are focused on financial literacy, health and nutrition, and job skills training.
 In addition, we partnered with schools across Collin County to educate children on basic life skills and tools for adulthood.
 Through Minnie’s Learning Lab, more than 4,000 hours of training have been logged, and individuals found gainful employment.